HaoWuLab-Bioinformatics/CLNN-loop/README.md

 The code "main.py" is used for model training and to evaluate the performance of CLNN-loop on the independent test set.
 Running "main.py" will import "LSTM.py" automatically.

 The folder "model" contains the models trained using different cell lines and CBS pair types, which can ensure the reproduction of our experimental results.

+The file "K562_RR_train.npy" and the file "K562_RR_test.npy" are the feature files of the training set and test set in the RR orientation of the K562 cell line, which are to ensure that "main.py" can be run directly.
 ## Dependency
 Python 3.6
 keras  2.3.1